Enjoy a delicious Keto Poke Cake in the form of a flag. It makes the perfect Patriotic keto dessert to bring to a 4th of

-The first step in making a Keto 4th of July cake is to determine if your cake is going to be an almond flour cake or a coconut flour cake.
+The first step in making a Keto Flag Poke Cake is to determine if your cake is going to be an almond flour cake or a coconut flour cake.
 The recipe included is for the almond flour version.
-Instructions are given in the recipe card in case you prefer a nut-free option.
+Here is the recipe for Keto coconut flour pound cake in case you prefer a nut-free option.

 Since this is a sugar-free poke cake the gelatin needs to be a sugar-free option.
 I opted for Jello Strawberry Gelatin

 A few important tips to keep in mind when making this keto poke cake is to make sure that you allow your cake to fully cool before poking.
 If you poke the cake to soon it can cause the cake to fall apart.